-- Firstly, we will select our columns.
+- First, we will select our columns.
 In our case, we will select columns D and E.

-- Thirdly, we will get the small Group We will select Columns and press OK.
+- Then, we will get the small Group We will select Columns and press OK.

-- Lastly, we will get the columns grouped.
+- Finally, we will get the columns grouped.
 We will click on the small dash (-) button to hide it.

 3. Applying VBA to Group and Hide Columns in Excel

 If we are doing a large operation in Excel using VBA, and we need to group and hide our columns for any reason, we can do it through this method.
 The steps are below.

 - At first, we need to decide which columns to group and hide.
 Like the previous example, we will group and hide columns E and F. We will go to the Developer tab in the Ribbon and choose Visual Basic.
 A window will appear.
 Or we can directly trigger it by pressing Alt+F11.

 - Next, select Insert and then Module in that window.
 A small writing window will appear.